 Product safety

-Protection against risks to consumers’ health and safety is one of their fundamental rights.
-Goods and services placed on the market must be safe, which means they must not, under normal or reasonably foreseeable conditions, pose health or safety risks to consumers.
+Protection against risks that may affect their health and safety is one of the fundamental rights of consumers.
+Goods and services placed on the market must be safe, which means they must not pose health or safety risks to consumers under normal or reasonably foreseeable conditions.

 What is the definition of a safe product?

-The elements to be taken into account to determine the safety of a product are:
+Article 6 of the Regulation sets out aspects to be taken into account in determining the safety of a product:

-- The information accompanying the product.
-In particular, labelling; any warnings and instructions for use and disposal; instructions for assembly and, where appropriate, installation and maintenance, as well as any other indication or information relating to the product.
+- The presentation of the product, in particular: the labelling; any warnings and instructions for its use and disposal; instructions for its safe use and disposal, and any other indication or information regarding the product;

-- Categories of consumers who are at risk when using the product, in particular children and the elderly.
+- Categories of consumers who are at risk when using the product, in particular children and older people;

-A product intended to be placed on the market in Spain will be considered safe if it complies with the mandatory regulatory provisions in Spain laying down health and safety requirements.
+A product that is going to be placed on the market in Spain will be considered safe if it complies with the mandatory regulatory provisions in Spain laying down health and safety requirements.

 Who is responsible for product safety?